RPicciano/phonebook_c/README.md

 # Basic User Database Program In C

+Please remember that the executable is a product of the main.c code, and that if you download these files you will need to change some things to be specific to your machine.
+Specifically, you will need to set the exact path to users.txt in _ALL_ fopen() instances.
+Otherwise, you will get a segmentation fault error.

 This program does two basic (yet important) tasks:

 1. Reads all text from a text file, stores it and parses it to make it usable.